 Part 4: Being Mindful, Positive & Connected,

-Our final "Best Self" session will be a panel discussion by spiritual providers who have extensively worked with and counseled individuals with intellectual disabilities who are seeking advice on life's big issues, including loss, faith, and other topics.
+Our final "Lunch and Learn" session will be a panel discussion by spiritual providers who have extensively worked with and counseled individuals with intellectual disabilities who are seeking advice on life's big issues, including loss, faith, and other topics.
 Our panel includes:

 - Rev. Douglas Burleigh, the Chaplain at Pathfinder Village and The Community Hospice, Albany, NY